► Do

 priest.

-Cremation allowed for Catholics and can ashes be interred in the
+allowed for Catholics and can ashes be interred in the cemetery?

-there any chance my grave will be resold after a specified number of
+chance my grave will be resold after a specified number of years?

 No. The purchaser has an exclusive and permanent right of use